a-tiny-project/problib/README.md

 ## Contents

-problib holds over 5,000 checked declarations, in layers that build on one
+problib is constructed in layers that build on each other:
-another:

 - **Real numbers:** [Problib/Real.lean](Problib/Real.lean) constructs the reals as Dedekind cuts and proves them a complete ordered field.
 The nonnegative